 - Business Models, Resources & Intellectual Property: The role of the business model, the resources it needs and the value of intangible resources including intellectual property are central to developing entrepreneurial businesses.
 This is especially true of those with a high level of innovative products, processes, creativity and design.
 You'll appreciate the concerns raised and offer tools to help the entrepreneur or the business manager evaluate appropriate business models, and how to store and protect the resources that matter most to their fulfilment.

-- Project - entrepreneurship in practice OR innovation in practice: An opportunity to show your innovation and entrepreneurial skills through 'real-life' projects, focusing on a problem or opportunity situation of your choice.
-You'll have the opportunity to undertake optional work experience as part of your Dissertation unit, subject to interview and availability.
+- Project – Entrepreneurship in Practice OR Innovation in Practice: An opportunity to show your innovation and entrepreneurial skills through 'real-life' projects, focusing on a problem or opportunity situation of your choice.
+You'll have the opportunity to undertake optional work experience as part of your Dissertation unit, subject to you finding appropriate experience.
 This experience can be used to inform your dissertation.

 Option units (choose two)

 - Venture Capital & Growth Finance: The theories of finance, focusing on issues for early-stage businesses along with government grants, business angels, private equity and investment banks up to an initial public offering.
 You'll look at the implications of taking on outside finance for board decision-making, corporate reporting and disclosure.

 - Managing Innovation, Creativity & Design: Explore and manage ideas in a variety of business contexts.
 You'll develop your understanding of innovation, creativity and design, and techniques for recognising, evaluating and supporting creative thinking and behaviour.
 You'll also review experiences of innovative organisations to identify the causes, challenges and consequences of innovation and ways to manage these, and build confidence in making innovative work through experiential problem-based learning.